+Key Decision Indicative Timeframe

+Roading and Footpaths

+Affordability 3 Yearly

+Consideration of policy on funding road activities eligible for but not financially assisted by NZ Transport Agency and extent of such funding to maintain current level of service. (in conjunction with Long Term Plan)

+Bridges 2025/26

-Key Decision Indicative Timeframe Roading and Footpaths Affordability Consideration of policy on funding road activities eligible for but not financially assisted by above NZ Transport Agency and extend of such funding to maintain current level of service.
-3 Yearly (in conjunction with Long Term Plan) Bridges A significant number of road bridges will reach the end of their useful life in 10-20 years.
-The renewal of these bridges will require an increase in expenditure from \$600 per annum to over \$21 million annum.
+A significant number of road bridges will reach the end of their useful life in 10-20 years.
+The renewal of these bridges will require an increase in expenditure from \$0.6M per annum to over \$2.1 million per annum.
 A renewal and funding strategy needs to be determined to manage this to maintain affordability.

-2025/26 Southern Port Access Overbridge A deed of grant for the existing road to cross railway land at the Southern Port Access (Heaton Street) was granted for fifteen years in 2017.
+Southern Port Access Overbridge 2030

+A deed of grant for the existing road to cross railway land at the Southern Port Access (Heaton Street) was granted in 2017.
 This allows the deferral of a new overbridge.
 Council will need to consider the future form of access prior to the expiry of the deed of grant.

+Road Maintenance 2019

-2030 Road Maintenance The current road maintenance contract will expire on 30 November 2020.
+The current road maintenance contract will expire on 30 November 2020.
 This contract is a generic contract for the four Mid-South Canterbury Councils.
 A decision is required on the future form of contract and further collaboration one year prior to the contract expiry.

+Road Collaboration 2018-19

-2019 Road Collaboration The S17A Review identified efficiency opportunities in a potential alliance arrangement for road professional services delivery with co-location and resourcing of the South Canterbury Councils.
-Council resolved to further investigate the feasibility and support 2018-19
+The S17A Review identified efficiency opportunities in a potential alliance arrangement for road professional services delivery with co-location and resourcing of the South Canterbury Councils.
+Council resolved to further investigate the feasibility and support in 2017 and will need to review this in 2018.

+Sewer

+The resource consent for discharging of the district's treated wastewater to the ocean will be due for renewal in 2046.
+A decision needs to be made on whether to make any changes or modifications to the resource consent conditions and, therefore, in the associated further treatment that is appropriate before discharging into the ocean.
+2038-42

+Stormwater

+Council has adopted a Stormwater Strategy including concepts for treatment and flow mitigation to be implemented in order to meet resource consent conditions and environmental standards.
+A decision is required on the timing and funding of the work required.
+As a result of the 2018 -28 LTP consultation process, the agreed option is to complete the work required over 10 to 15 years starting 2018/19 while spreading the cost to reduce the impact on rates increases.
+2018